About

 AAW chapter roots

-Chicago Woodturners operates as a chapter of the American Association of Woodturners.
+Chicago Woodturners operates as a chapter of the American Association of Woodturners, which ties the club into a larger national turning network.

 Programs, recognitions, and WIT connection